Monday, January 28, 2019

 Review

-It's been three years after Jurassic World revived Steven Spielberg's JURASSIC PARK film series and saved it from extinction.
+It's been three years since Jurassic World revived Steven Spielberg's JURASSIC PARK film series and saved it from extinction.
 However, the audiences' expectations will change with the new chapter.
 Unfortunately, FALLEN KINGDOM isn't what moviegoers expect, as it has come in for criticism for its lack of innovation.
 Some people claimed the film was just a rehash of The Lost World when they saw its trailer.
 I can't explain how I managed to miss the cinema release of FALLEN KINGDOM, but I managed to catch up with it on BigPond Movies.
 After seeing this latest instalment, I began to agree with the disappointed moviegoers, as the movie recycled the plot of the previous Jurassic Park movie.
 The writing feels convoluted, with a few twists that go nowhere.
 However, the film is not a complete loss because of the direction by J.A.
 Bayona.
 To put it this way, I didn't fall asleep.

 There are surprisingly dark moments contained in the feature, which is why the movie is not a dud.
 Chris Pratt and Bryce Dallas Howard have continued with their predictably strong performances, as there is no one whose performance made me cringe.
 However, Jeff Goldblum makes a surprise return to the movie but doesn't do anything to contribute to its storyline.